nol13/fuzzball.js/README.md

 Except when using difflib, the ratios are calculated as ((str1.length + str2.length) - distance) / (str1.length + str2.length), where distance is calculated with a substitution cost of 2.
 This follows the behavior of python-Levenshtein, however the fuzz.distance function still uses a cost of 1 by default for all operations if just calculating distance and not a ratio.

-Not all scoring options are available if using the difflib calculation. (useCollator, wildcards, )
+Not all scoring options are available if using the difflib calculation. (useCollator, wildcards, subcost)

 ### Lite Bundles